inkarkat/vim-KeepText/README.md

                             line and as part of the deleted text.
                             This command is similar to
                                 :[range]global/^/KeepMatch ...
                             but with correct register contents.
-Note: When executed on a single line, it's the same as :KeepMatch.
+                            Note: When executed on a single line, it's the same as a :KeepMatch command.
     :[range]KeepMatchAndNewline [{register}] /{pattern}/{string}/[flags]
                             Like above, but keep {string} (which can refer to the match via &, \1, etc.)